m3tac1ph4r/Notes/DSA_imp/strings/Longest Valid Parentheses.md

 ### Appproach 2(Without extra Space) :

-In this approach, we make use of two counters leftleft and rightright.
+In this approach, we make use of two counters left and right.
 First, we start traversing the string from the left towards the right and for every \text{‘(’}‘(’ encountered, we increment the leftleft counter and for every \text{‘)’}‘)’ encountered, we increment the rightright counter.
 Whenever leftleft becomes equal to rightright, we calculate the length of the current valid string and keep track of maximum length substring found so far.
 If rightright becomes greater than leftleft we reset leftleft and rightright to 00.

 Next, we start traversing the string from right to left and similar procedure is applied.